QiuyiLi/MLMSC/README.md

 ```
 ### Testing

-The MLMSC Simulator should be ready to use.
+The MLMSC Simulator should be ready to use now.
 You can test the the simulator by executing
 ```
 python3 MLMSC.py -i data/tree_sample_0.txt -s 2020210
 ```